Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - The data corresponding to picture stored in camera are not protected by any way ;
 - I suppose all of this was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell ;
 - Good new, Pocket Camera and Game Boy Camera seems to have the same save structure.
 They are fully intercompatibles.
-- I suppose some additionnal work would be necessary to make a proper dedicated cheating tool.
+- I suppose that some additionnal work would be necessary to make a proper dedicated cheating tool.

 # Pimp your save !

-Based on those checksum rules and brute force attack, I was able to provide 2 saves with everything unlocked (all images), in bonus the images of the Corocoro comics for pocket camera.
+Based on those checksum rules and brute force attack, I was able to provide 2 saves with everything unlocked (all images of B album), in bonus the images of the Corocoro comics for pocket camera.
 See the "Pimp your save" folder.
 There is an hidden easter egg into the two saves.

 ![Scores you will never get in real](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Scores%20you%20will%20never%20get%20in%20real.jpg)